crazyelectron-io/crazyelectron-blog/staging/eprom-emulator.md

 Note that Kris also sells assembled systems for those who don't want to built it themselves.

 To my surpirise almost all parts were readily available, only one or two were on backorder from the manufacturer.
-Since my first order of business was to program 24-pin EPROMs for the [MEK6800D2](https://crazyelectron.io/mek6800d2_01), I ordered parts for two cables, one for 24-pin DIP sockets and one for 28-pin sockets, making it more future-proof.
+Since my first order of business was to program 24-pin EPROMs, I ordered parts for two cables, one for 24-pin DIP sockets and one for 28-pin sockets, making it more future-proof.

 [... to be continued when the PCB and parts have arrived...]